15 Things to Avoid (and What to Look for Instead) When Hiring a Couples Sex Coach or Therapist

 A weekly date night does not make up for a week of loneliness and disconnection.
 To make love like lovers, couples need to connect like lovers on a daily basis — which also happens to be a huge component of women’s sexual desire in a long-term relationship.

 INSTEAD: Work with someone who holistically looks at a your daily routine to identify places where you can increase interaction or improve the quality of your connection.
-You need someone who will coach you remove the barriers to connecting daily and who teaches easy-to-do connection practices that bring you closer together.
+You need someone who will coach you remove the barriers to connecting daily and who teaches easy-to-do connection practices that bring you closer together every day, no special date nights required.

 AVOID #8: They focus on adding external elements such as toys, kink or masturbation as solutions for awakening women’s desire.